-SpareBank 1 Nord-Norge's earnings base benefits from its resilient retail banking operations, with a reported normalised return on equity (RoE) of 14.1% (excluding NOK460 million gain from the insurance merger between SpareBank 1 Forsikring AS and DNB Forsikring AS on 01.01.19) in the nine months ending September 2019, up from 13.3% in the same period last year.
+SpareBank 1 Nord-Norge's earnings base benefits from its resilient retail banking operations, with a reported normalised return on equity (RoE) of 12.3% in 2019 (excluding NOK460 million gain from the insurance merger between SpareBank 1 Forsikring AS and DNB Forsikring AS on 01.01.19), down from 12.9% in 2018.
 Such performance is among the strongest compared to Norwegian peers.

-The bank's reported net interest income (see Exhibit 5) accounted for 1.87% of average total assets in the nine months ending September 2019, compared to 1.85% in the same period in 2018, reflecting both loan growth of 5.5% year-on-year and upward repricing of loans that somewhat alleviates margin pressure from fierce competition (especially for mortgages).
+The bank's reported net interest income accounts for around 1.92% of average total assets (see Exhibit 4).
+The loan growth was a strong 6.7% during 2019, which together with upward repricing of loans somewhat alleviated margin pressure from fierce competition (especially for retail mortgages).
 SpareBank 1 Nord-Norge raised its interest rate on residential mortgages by an average of 25 basis points in September 2019, following earlier increases of 25 basis points in June 2019 and April 2019.
 The interest rate increases followed increases in Norges Bank's base rate, with four changes taking place within 12 months, the latest one in September 2019 raising the official rate by 25 basis points to 1.5%.